-All members of the CCNM community are expected to be sensitive to and respectful of other members of the community and those with whom they come into contact while representing CCNM.
-All forms of harassment and discrimination are prohibited.
+1.01 All members of the CCNM community are expected to be sensitive to and respectful of, other members of the community and those with whom they come in contact while representing CCNM.
+Harassment and discrimination will not be tolerated at CCNM.

-Discrimination refers to action or behaviour that results in the unfavourable, adverse or preferential treatment related to the following prohibited grounds: race, colour, ancestry, place of birth, national origin, citizenship, creed, religious or political affiliation or belief, sex, sexual orientation, physical attributes, family relationship, age, physical or mental illness or disability or place of residence.
+3.01 "Discrimination" refers to action or behaviour that results in the unfavourable, adverse or preferential treatment related to the following prohibited grounds: race, color, ancestry, place of birth, national origin, citizenship, creed, religious or political affiliation or belief, sex, sexual orientation, physical attributes, family relationship, age, physical or mental illness or disability or place of residence.

-Sexual harassment means engaging in a course of vexatious comment or conduct of a sexual nature including, but not limited to: sexual assault, verbal abuse or threats of a sexual nature, unwelcome and repeated sexual invitations, dates, flirtations or requests, unwelcome innuendo or taunting about a person’s body, physical appearance or sexual orientation.
+"Workplace sexual harassment" means engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known or unwelcome of a sexual nature including, but not limited to: sexual assault, verbal abuse or threats of a sexual nature; unwelcome and repeated sexual invitations, dates, flirtations or requests; and/or unwelcome innuendo or taunting about a person’s body, physical appearance, sexual orientation, gender identity or gender expression.

-- Anyone who is found to have violated the harassment and discrimination policy is subject to corrective action up to and including immediate expulsion or discharge.
-Corrective action will depend on the severity of the offence.
-Action will be taken to prevent an offence from being repeated.
+- Anyone who is found to have violated the harassment and discrimination policy is subject to corrective action up to and including immediate discharge.
+Corrective action will depend on the severity of the offense.
+Action will be taken to prevent an offense from being repeated.